polymerdao/plonky2-circom/README.md

 Updates
 -----

+- **11/13/2022** Finished verification circuits for BN128 Poseidon based recursive Plonky2 proof.
+Test results are in the last section.
 - **11/10/2022** Implemented Circom circuits to support verification of a Plonky2 proof with public inputs and custom gates (constant, public inputs and Poseidon).
 Test results are in the last section.
 - **11/03/2022** Switched to use BN128 field: